 About this Course

-Gain the skills needed for developmental, structural, substantive and line editing with a range of media both in print and online.
+You'll gain the skills needed for developmental, structural, substantive and line editing with a range of media both in print and online.
 You’ll work through practical examples from a wide range of materials — magazines, news articles, websites, academic journals, short stories, books (novels to general nonfiction) and more.
 Guest speakers will discuss the editorial and publishing environment and the pressures of working with variable deadlines and a range of writers.

-The course also covers identifying audience, the writer’s voice and structural problems, as well as reorganizing, revising and researching or writing new content.
-Students will gain practice in techniques for communicating with authors, other editors and publication staff.
-We’ll also explore networking strategies for obtaining editing work.
+You’ll learn tips for identifying an audience, the writer’s voice and structural problems, as well as reorganizing, revising and researching or writing new content.
+You’ll also practice communicating with authors, other editors and publication staff, and explore networking strategies for obtaining editing work.

 - Story structures, from expository to narrative fiction and nonfiction